echoprotocol/echowiki/api-reference/echo-wallet-api/README.md

 ```

 ### `register_erc20_token account eth_addr name symbol decimals broadcast`
-Creates a transaction to register erc20_token for sidecain.
+Creates a transaction to register erc20_token for sidechain.

 Returns the signed version of the transaction.